 The above work task #1.1 also requires protocol research on NAS to evaluate and verify the feasibility of the corresponding solutions.

 Therefore, it is proposed to start a study item on NAS Protocol for 6G System in CT1.
-This study aims to identify the key issues for new NAS protocol design, study how to restructure NAS protocol framework to break the limitations, solve the compatibility and adapt to new type terminal-network signalling interaction, to meet 6G service and architecture requirement.
+This study aims to identify the limitation of existing NAS protocol, study how to restructure NAS protocol framework to break the limitations, the key issues on the new NAS protocol design for 6GS to meet 6G service and architecture requirement.

 4 Objective

 This CT1 study aims to identify the key issues and propose solutions for new NAS protocol design to meet 6G service and architecture requirement.
-The key issues to be studied may include:
+The key issues to be studied may include (non-exhaustive list):

-Study on the new NAS protocol framework design:
+WT#1: Study on the NAS protocol framework:

+a) Identify the limitation of existing NAS protocol.

-a) Study on the NAS functions:
+b) Study on the NAS functions:

-- Study what NAS functions should be included in the new protocol.

 - Study how to design NAS functions to simplify the extension for new services and features, e.g. decouple NAS functions.

 - Study how to extend NAS functions, e.g. define a new NAS function.

-b) Study on the NAS Modularization:
+c) Study on the NAS Modularization:

 - Study how to modularize NAS functions to meet the differentiated needs of terminals and service scenarios.

-- Study the granularity of Modularization.

-- Study how to design NAS modules on the terminal and network side.

-- Study the relationship between NAS modules and NAS functions.
+- Study the granularity of Modularization and the relationship between NAS modules and NAS functions.

-c) Study on the NAS Serviceization:
+d) Study on the NAS Serviceization:

 - Study the possibility and impacts of NAS Serviceization.

-- Study how to define the NAS services for the terminals and core network.

 - Study the relationship between NAS services, NAS functions and NAS modules.

-d) Study on NAS over UP:
+e) Study on other evolution directions and influencing factors for NAS protocol framework.

-- Study the impacts of NAS over UP on NAS protocol.
+WT#2: Study on the NAS message and IE encoding:

-- Study the combination of NAS over CP and UP.
+a) Study the method of NAS message and IE encoding.

-e) Study on other influencing factors for new NAS protocol framework.
+b) Study the mechanism for IE extension and compatibility issue.

+c) Study whether different encoding methods for different NAS functions or modules can combined.

-Study on the NAS procedure and mechanism design:
+WT#3: Study on the NAS procedure and mechanism design based on stage 2 study (with SA2 dependency):

 a) Study the protocol state management on the UE and network side.

-b) Study how to define NAS procedures for NAS functions, what basic NAS procedures should be included in the new protocol.
+b) Study how to define NAS procedures for NAS functions, what basic procedures should be included in the NAS protocol for 6GS.

 c) Study how to design NAS procedures for higher interaction efficiency, e.g. decouple procedures.

-d) Study what basic NAS mechanisms should be included in the new protocol.
+d) Study what basic mechanisms should be included in the NAS protocol for 6GS.

-e) Study on the enhanced NAS transport mechanism:
+e) Study how to enhance NAS transport mechanism.

-- Study the enhanced container mechanism for concurrent service case.

-- Study the data payload extension mechanism, including payload type and content.

-- Study the interaction between NAS and the upper layer.

 f) Study on the NAS parameters:

-- Study what NAS parameters should be included in the new protocol.
+- Study what NAS parameters should be included in the NAS protocol for 6GS.

-- Study the impacts of native AI for NAS parameters on NAS protocol.

-- Study how to define the NAS parameters with native AI taken into consideration.
+- Study how to optimize the NAS parameter setting.

 e) Study on other influencing factors for NAS procedure and mechanism design.

-3) Study on the NAS message and IE encoding:

-a) Study the method of NAS message and IE encoding.

-b) Study the mechanism for IE extension and compatibility issue.

-c) Study whether different encoding methods for different NAS functions or modules can combined, e.g. the combination of SBI and non-SBI.

-Study on support of the AI Agent Communication:
+WT#4 Study on support of new services based on stage 2 study (with SA2 dependency):

-a) Study the relationship between the NAS protocol and the protocol for AI Agent Communication.

-b) Study the NAS function and mechanism for support of the AI agent communication based on stage 2 study.
+a) Study the NAS function and mechanism for support of new services, e.g. the AI agent communication.

-NOTE 1：The study 4) has a dependency on the foundational architectural outcomes from SA2 study.

-NOTE 2：The terms for NAS Modularization, NAS Serviceization , NAS over UP are to be defined based on the key issue discussion during the study.
+NOTE：The terms for NAS Modularization, NAS Serviceization are to be defined based on the key issue discussion during the study.

+The above studies marked with stage 2 dependency rely on the conclusions from SA2 study and should not start until corresponding stage 2 work has reached progress.